phantomics/april/README.md

 "ghijkl"
 ```

 Note that you must use backslashes to escape double quotes used within Lisp strings, making double quotes a less desirable choice unless you're loading April code from files using `(april-load)`.
-In order to escape quote characters within an April string, you can either enter a backslash before the quote character, as in Lisp and many other languages, or enter the quote character twice in the traditional APL style.
+In order to escape quote characters within an April string, enter the quote character twice.
 For example:

 ```lisp
 * (april "'\'abc'\'")